Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Operator algebras on Lie groups

 such that $\mathcal{Q}(\bar A)=(\mathcal{Q}(A))^{\dagger}$, with $\hat X^i:={\cal Q}(X^i)$ and $\hat p_i:={\cal Q}(p_i)$.
 This map prescribes an ordering for operators.
 For example, the classical function $p_2p_1 = p_1p_2$ can be quantized to $\hat p_1\hat p_2$, $\hat p_2\hat p_1$ or $\tfrac12(\hat p_1\hat p_2 +\hat p_2\hat p_1)$, each of which is valid, yet different from the others.
 What is unusual here, compared with $\mathbb{R}^n$, is that the ordering of momenta matters.
 We specifically choose this ordering to be symmetric among the $p_i$s:

-(Another common choice of quantization for momentum operators is the Duflo map, deferred to appendix \ref{Duflo map}.)
-Of course, the full quantization map \eqref{eq: quantization map} also relies on a choice of ordering for products of $X^i$s and $p_i$s, as in the standard Euclidean case.
-We assume that a choice of ordering has been made, but its details do not matter.

-\paragraph{Exponential operators and branches of the logarithm.} The key virtue of the prescription \eqref{eq: symmetric ordering} is to simplify computations that involve exponentials of momentum operators, which are crucial for Fourier transforms.
+The key virtue of this prescription is to simplify computations that involve exponentials of momentum operators, which are crucial for Fourier transforms.
 Indeed, given any Lie algebra element $X\in\mathfrak{g}$, the quantization \eqref{eq: symmetric ordering} maps the exponential function $p\mapsto e^{-i\langle p,X\rangle}$ on the exponential operator

 where the expansion of the exponential on the right-hand side contains all possible permutations of the $\hat p_i$s.
+More generally, it turns out that the Fourier transform can be built with any ordering choice $\mathcal Q$ such that $\mathcal{Q}(e^{-i\langle \cdot , X\rangle}) = f(X)e^{-i\langle \hat p, X\rangle}$ for some function $f$.
+An example that is not symmetric is the Duflo map (see section \ref{Duflo map}).
+In principle, infinitely many orderings may be considered, but the symmetric one and the Duflo map are the two known ones that always satisfy the exponential property \eqref{expo} for any Lie group; we focus on the symmetric one throughout, except in section \ref{Duflo map}.

+Of course, the full quantization map \eqref{eq: quantization map} also relies on a choice of ordering for products of $X^i$s and $p_i$s, as in the standard Euclidean case.
+We assume that a choice of ordering has been made, but its details do not matter: they give rise to the same ordering issues as in standard quantum mechanics on $\mathbb{R}^n$ (with phase space $\mathbb{R}^{2n}$).

-Such operators should provide a (possibly projective) representation of $G$ upon identifying $g=\exp(X)$.
+\paragraph{Exponential operators and branches of the logarithm.} Exponential operators should provide a (possibly projective) representation of $G$ upon identifying $g=\exp(X)$.
 (Think \i{e.g.}~of representations of SU(2), where exponential operators act as unitary rotations on any Hilbert space.)
-This is justified by the last commutator in eqs.~\eqref{5a}, which implies that the product of two such operators reads
+This is justified by the last commutator in eqs.~\eqref{5a}, which implies that the product of two exponential operators reads

 where $B(X,Y)$ is given by the Baker-Campbell-Hausdorff expansion \eqref{baker}.
 We will denote by $\cal E$ the group of exponential operators \eqref{expo}, seen as a subset of ${\cal A}_{\text{mom}}$.